 One way to consider that slide is that your energy drops and your attitude begins to sour.
 Then you let your health slip.
 And eventually, you become so burnt out that you put your career at risk.

-It’s a dangerous trajectory, and one that will require professional in serious cases.
+It’s a dangerous trajectory, and one that will require professional help in serious cases.

-By taking that slope and flipping the script, however, we can identify a number of actions you can take to reverse the trend.
+By “flipping the script” you can identify a number of actions you can take to reverse the trend.

 Building skills to support your career development, taking steps to boost your health, deliberately improving your attitude, and reconnecting with the big picture to fuel your energy are great ways to help turnaround a slump.